ngrok/ngrok-docs/docs/integrations/twitter/webhooks.md

 To register a webhook on your Twitter account follow the instructions below:

 1. Access the [Twitter Developer Portal](https://developer.twitter.com/), sign in using your Twitter account, and then click **Developer Portal**.<br/>
-    **Tip**: In order to continue, you need to have an approved developer account from the developer portal.
+    **Tip**: In order to continue, you need to have an approved developer account in the Twitter developer portal.

 1. On the **Dashboard** page, click **Create Project**, enter `ngrok` in the **Project name** field, and then click **Next**.